 Things to note:

-Our greatest concern is the well bring of your pet.
-We realize surgery and anesthesia are scary for both the owner and the patient and we attempt to make surgery day as safe and comfortable for all involved.
-The physical examination and blood work done prior to any surgical procedure allows us to best minimize anesthetic and surgical risks and maximize patient safety.
+Our greatest concern is the well being of your pet.
+We realize surgery and anesthesia are scary for both the owner and the patient and we attempt to make their day as safe and comfortable throughout their entire time with us.
+We encourage blood work done prior to any surgical procedure as it allows us to make the best anesthetic decisions which minimizes surgical risks and complications.

-A Pre-Anesthrtic Blood Profile helps to alert our doctors of dehydration, anemia, infection, diabetes and/or kidney or liver disease that could complicate the procedure.
+A Pre-Anesthetic Blood Profile helps to alert our doctors of dehydration, anemia, infection, diabetes and/or kidney or liver disease that could complicate the procedure.
 This is an option that we provide for all pets undergoing anesthetic, but note that for pets that are over 8 years of age it is strongly recommended, and in some cases mandatory.
-This is something that can be discussed with the doctor prior to the surgery.
+We have basic screens to very comprehensive blood panel options available.

 FeLV/FIV testing is an option for our feline owners.
 We highly recommend this test be preformed on all feline patients at least once in their lives, especially cats who have been found as strays or that go outside.
 Feline Leukemia and Feline Immunodeficiency Virus (Feline Aids) are viruses for which no cure exists.
 Please feel free to ask our staff any questions you many have about Feline Leukemia and Feline Aids.